Why You Need a Spinal Cord Injury Lawyer

 According to the National Spinal Cord Injury Statistical Center, or NSCISC, medical and surgical incidents account for 4.6% of spinal cord injuries each year.
 Because of the devastating nature of spinal cord injuries, many patients win their malpractice cases in court, and the damages awarded are much higher when compared with other medical malpractice cases.

-In Michigan, the medical malpractice cap on noneconomic damages is significantly higher for patients who have been left paralyzed, unable to care for themselves, or cognitively impaired due to a spinal cord injury.
-Currently, patients in Michigan and their medical attorney can sue for a maximum of $832,000.
+In Michigan, the medical malpractice cap on noneconomic damages is significantly higher for victims of spinal cord injuries who have been left paralyzed, unable to care for themselves, or cognitively impaired due to a spinal cord injury.
+Currently, patients in Michigan can sue for a maximum of $842,500.

-In contrast, patients who did not suffer a catastrophic spinal or brain injury, or whose reproductive organs were not permanently damaged, can sue for a maximum of $465,900.
+In contrast, patients who did not suffer a catastrophic injury, traumatic brain injury, or whose reproductive organs were not permanently damaged, can sue for a maximum of $471,800.
 Each year, the amount is adjusted by 2.4% to account for inflation.

 Sometimes birth can be a traumatic experience, both for the infant and the mother.
 Infant spinal injuries account for 5% of spinal cord damage cases in the United States.
 It can be caused by stress and pressure put onto the baby’s neck and upper back while moving through the birth canal.
 The use of forceps can also cause damage if applied improperly.